TLSInventory/backend/README.md

 #### Requirements

-Exactly Python 3.7.x is required until we upgrade to SSLyze 3.*
+Exactly Python 3.7.x is required - a limitation due to a dependency on SSLyze v2.6.
 Python packages are listed in file `requirements.txt`.

 ```bash